-After some time looking for a new role, you have finally been able to get an interview at a great company, in the accounts payable department, and now it is time to prepare yourself.
+If you’ve recently lost your job, or are looking for a new role, and you have finally been able to get an interview at a great company, in the accounts payable department, and now it is time to prepare yourself.
 Preparation really is the key to success, especially when it comes to interviews.
 If you have some pre-thought out answers up your sleeve, you won’t feel put on-the-spot when a difficult question comes up.

 “What is your biggest weakness?”